TransitTalk/Transit-Talk/CONTRIBUTING.md

 We use the GitHub Issues platform tied into this repository to manage most feature and issue discussions.
 If you found something that went haywire, have suggestions, or need help, go there first.

 * Templates:
   * What is wrong:
   * Exact steps to recreate bug (if possible):
   * Error Log:

 * First bugs for Contributors
   * Edit framework to accomodate different data sets from other transit centers

 ## New Feature Requirements

 New Features must stay within the spirit of the original project: making transportation bettter.
 Submit new feature requests on the wiki and the community can discuss them.
 Features deemed needed or intriguing will be used to create issues and milestones.

 ## Style Guide / Coding conventions
 We utilize the Airbnb style guide.
 Specifics about the style can be found [here](http://airbnb.io/projects/styleguides/).
+In order to help keep Ruby style consistent we use [Robocop](bocop.readthedocs.io/en/latest/).

+### Rubocop: Better Style Through Static Code Analysis
+The Rubocop tool can lint ruby files for style violations that would be otherwise tedious to memorize and apply consistently.
+It provides an agreed-upon style 'baseline' so that contributors can focus on higher-level code structure and decisions.
+It isn't meant to replace you, the devloper, from crafting in a satisfying personal style :)

+* `rake rubocop` will run rubocop against all (.rb) files in `app`, `lib`, and `test`.
+* `bundle exec rubocop <filename>` will run rubocop against a specific file.
+* While it would be nice if you would update code to follow suggested styles, keep in mind that rubcop can be overridden if needed (see 'Disabling Cops within Source Code' in the Rubocop docs).
+* Rubocop style is (mostly) based on the Ruby on Rails style (via the rubocop-rails gem).

 ## Code of Conduct
 This is a constructive environment.
 No discrimination against any members of this team and community will be tolerated here.